kwasniew/hyperbook/manuscript/ch7.md

 ![Figure: Adding post twice](images/websockets.png)

 The post should be added to the list twice.
-Directly from the local state update and a few milliseconds later from a WebSocket.
+Directly from the local state update and a few milliseconds later from a WebSocket success action.
 You'll fix this behavior in the next exercise.
 For now, test your WebSocket connection in two different browser windows.
 See if the messages are propagated correctly.